GeorgeGkas/iaas-debian/Readme.md

 Are you sure you want to continue connecting (yes/no)?
 ```

 This is a really important message.
 You've been asked to validate the authenticity of your server.
-To be said, that means that you have to ask your VM provider to send you the **key fingerprint** of your vm.
+To be said, that means that you have to ask your VM provider to send you the **key fingerprint** of your VM.
 Then you just check if all letters are match with the ones you see in your screen.
 If this is not the case, contact your VM provider and ask for additional help.

 Type `yes`.